CHDIR SYSTEM Statement Windows/Unix

 2 = mtInformation

 msgButtons is used to display custom dialog buttons.
-To display more than one message button, just OR them.
+To display more than one message button,

 1 = mbYes 32 = mbAbort